nicolasbrailo/nicolasbrailo.github.io/md_gen/index.md

 Then run `update-grub`.
 Next boot up Grub input should behave in a sane way again.

-## Extra tip: Increate terminal font size without murking in Grub
+## Extra tip: Increase terminal font size without murking in Grub

 If you got past Grub, you're probably booting into 4K mode terminals, and texts that are but a few millimiters high.
 You can increase your terminal font size, before ever going to a graphical interface: